 - Wall pushups or yoga poses

-- Playing outdoors, climbing, and using push or pull toys
+- Outdoor play, including climbing and using push or pull toys

-- Place a firm surface like a clipboard between the pages of their notebooks to give them something firm to press against.
-Try letting them have some fun by playing with a vibrating pen that wiggles.
+Place a firm surface between the pages of their notebooks to give them more stability.
+Introduce an element of fun to their writing with a vibrating pen.
 Children will have to use more force and pressure to control the wiggling pen, which can help them develop an awareness of the pressure they're applying.

-Yes, a child can learn cursive without fully mastering print.
-In most typical classrooms, children start to learn cursive in second or third grade, and that's exactly when we begin to teach cursive in our Handwriting Without Tears curriculum.
+In typical classrooms, children start to learn cursive in second or third grade, and that's when we begin to teach cursive in our Handwriting Without Tears® curriculum.

 For students who never mastered print and continue to struggle with it, learning how to write in cursive can be the answer to ending their frustration.